This section covers the following topics:

 The roll file directory contains one entry for each active Natural session, together with a timestamp of its last write request.
 In a single z/OS system, the directory resides in the Roll Server's address space.
 In a z/OS Parallel Sysplex environment, it resides in the Coupling Facility.
 The directory is written back to the roll file only when the Roll Server terminates.

 The local roll buffer acts as a cache for the roll file.
-The roll buffer
+The roll

-specified as parameter on the JCL
+must be specified as parameter on the JCL

 EXEC statement.
 See

 Natural Roll Server

 The Roll Server can run with up to five different roll files.
 Each of these roll files is logically connected to one local roll buffer.
 If there are five roll files, there are five corresponding LRBs.
 Each roll file is accessed by its own dedicated read, write, and staging tasks.
 Thus, if the roll files are created on different disks on different channels, the roll files can be accessed simultaneously.

 Natural users are allocated to the roll file that has the most free slots.
 You can use the NATRSU14 user exit to implement your own allocation method.
 For more information on this user exit, see the relevant section in Natural Roll Server Operation.

 You can see how your user IDs are distributed in the roll files with thestatistics function (function code ) of the SYSTP utility.